henriksundeodegard/context-adaptive-architecture/README.md

 ## 1. A real-world setup

 This isn’t just conceptual.
-The architectural patterns described in this artic are already being implemented in a real, working environment - one you can replicate or adapt.
+The architectural patterns described in this article are already being implemented in a real, working environment - one you can replicate or adapt.

 **To prototype this system, I’ve configured a local-first orchestration stack using**:
 - **Hardware:** Intel NUC / Mac Mini running **Home Assistant OS**